Lapland in Winter

 Lake Bled Skiing Winter Activities

-Historically, skiing was an essential means of transport during winter.
-Skiing across forests and lakes to get to work or school was not unusual, and I can’t help but feel like I was cheated by having to take the bus.
+Historically, skiing across forests and lakes to get to work or school was not unusual, and I can’t help but feel like I was cheated by having to take the bus.

 6. Snowmobile Tour